tylerben/data-spring/packages/data-spring/README.md

 # Data Spring

 > :warning: Data Spring is still very much in an experimental and beta state.
-Features and implementation can and likely will change.
+As a result, features and implementation likely will change.

 Data Spring generates fake datasets geared towards dashboards and data visualizations.
 Sure a lot of libraries already exist for generating fake data, but I was not able to find a solution that was well tailored for these use cases.
 Data Spring is designed with the use case of generating datasets for prototyping data driven dashboards and data visualizations.
 As a result, it is fast and easy to create things like large time series datasets using Data Spring.